-- 1. Read GENERAL RULES.
-4-H Meat Goat Show begins 1:30 p.m., Barn #2, Thursday of fair. - 2.
-Wether and doe kids will be allowed to show in market classes. - 3.
-Goats are suggested to arrive without horns.
-However, if horns are left, they should be tipped and rounded.
-Animals will not be allowed to check in with sharp horns, horns must be tipped and rounded.
-Tipping and removal of horns is not allowed on the fairgrounds and will result in disqualification. - 4.
-SHEARING: At the time of check-in all goats must be "slick shorn" with an equal amount of hair above the knee and hock (head and belly excluded) prior to check-in time.
-A maximum of .375" hair length is permitted.
-There will be no shearing of market goats on any part of the grounds after arrival.
+There will be no shearing of market or breeding goats on any part of the grounds after arrival.
 Touch-up with scissors or shears will be allowed.
 No artificial coloring/use of adhesives is allowed on market goats.
 No blocking tables are permitted in the barns.
-Exhibitors are encouraged to clip at home due to limited space. - 5.
-Goats may be braced, however, they must be shown with all four feet on the ground.
+Exhibitors are encouraged to clip at home due to limited space.

+- 5. Goats may be braced, however, they must be shown with all four feet on the ground.
 Exhibitors may use a collar, a collar with a short lead, or a halter when showing.
 Medium (3mm or smaller) pinch collars will be allowed. - 6.
 Goats will be divided into classes by weight after being weighed at entry time. - 7.
-All Meat Goats will be on the grounds by 9:15 a.m. and will be weighed between 9:15 a.m. and 9:45 a.m. on Wednesday of the Fair. - 8.
-All market animals weighing less than 40 lbs. will not compete for champion market animal. - 9.
-All goats must be identified with an official 4-H and USDA scrapie premise ID tag. - 10.
-All exhibitors must have a current Youth for the Quality Care of Animals certification (YQCA). - 11.
+All market animals weighing less than 40 lbs. will not compete for champion market animal. - 8.
+All goats must be identified with an official 4-H and USDA scrapic premise ID tag. - 9.
+All exhibitors must have a current Youth for the Quality Care of Animals certification (YQCA). - 10.
 Must be enrolled in meat goat project to exhibit.